 Accreditation, Certification, and External Liaison Responsibilities

 Although OIRA has always played a role in institutional accreditation, providing required annual reports and supporting institutional self-study efforts, responsibilities in these areas have expanded significantly in recent years.
 In 1995-1996, OIRA provided a co-chair for the NCAA certification effort.
 In 1996-97, OIRA assumed a leadership role in developing the required follow-up report and managed a campus visit for the Middle States Association's Commission on Higher Education.
 In 1997-98 OIRA facilitated the required accreditation/affiliation process of the United Methodist Church's University Senate.
 OIRA also works with schools/colleges and departments which are undergoing disciplinary accreditation, providing data and information as required.
-OIRA had major responsibilities for the Middle State's reaccreditation that occurred in 2004, and a leadership role in the 2009 Periodic Review Report.
+OIRA had major responsibilities for the Middle State's reaccreditation that occurred in 2004, and a leadership role in the 2009 Periodic Review Report, and again in the most recent reaccreditation in 2014.
 OIRA also assists many academic units in their accreditation reporting.

 Outcomes Assessment and Institutional Effectiveness

 Accreditation standards increasingly address outcomes assessment and institutional effectiveness issues.
 Beyond externally imposed demands, AU has already recognized the need to develop more and better measures in these areas.
 OIRA is currently involved in assisting in the development of key indicator reports.
 For more information, please visit AU's Learning Outcomes and Assessment website.